pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 However, I'll show you that finding the proverbial easy street is easier than you might believe.
 The `pulumi new` developer story just gets sweeter when combined with a few other nice-to-have conveniences.

-This is a "bring your own [GitHub](https://github.com) login" event, so refresh that login and you will want to grab a [Pulumi Cloud](https://app.pulumi.com) login as well.
-With credentials in hand, you are set with everything that you need to start so let's go!
+This is a "bring your own [GitHub](https://github.com) login" event, so refresh that login.
+You will want to grab a [Pulumi Cloud](https://app.pulumi.com) login as well.
+With credentials in hand, you are set with everything that you need to start.
+Let's go!

 >
 > Hint: